Skip to navigation

 Adam Weber

-After reading through the myriad responses, I am even more in awe of HR leaders (and I used to be a Chief People Officer!)
-Here’s what I learned…
+It has to be said, after reading through the myriad responses, I am even more in awe of HR leaders (and I used to be a Chief People Officer!)
+Let’s go over the top HR issues we’re all facing right now.

 HR does it all!

-We received over 220 total responses, broken down into nearly forty categories!
-Some of the concerns we saw were implementing performance management, career development, returning to the office, competencies and skills matrices, compensation, ongoing learning and development, and communication with the C-suite.
+There were over 220 total responses, broken down into nearly 40 categories!
+Some of the concerns we saw were implementing performance management, career development, figuring out remote work, competencies, skills matrices, compensation, ongoing learning and development, and communication with the C-suite.

 And another that discussed both cultural issues and employee off-boarding:

-What really keeps Human Resources professionals up at night?
+What HR issues really keep Human Resources professionals up at night?

-To make sense of the data, we consolidated the forty themes and charted the data below.
+To make sense of the data, we consolidated the forty themes and charted the data above.
 These are the top seven concerns of HR professionals:

 1. Talent Acquisition and Retention